wongd-hub/obsidian-vault/computer-science/course-frontmatters/Python.md

 #course_cs50

 - We step into the realm of high-level languages now, that *abstract* away all of the low-level implementation details that we had to think about when working with [[C]].
-- Python's popularity derives from relatively easy to read it is; it also has a large number of libraries, allowing you to get real work done faster.
+- Python's popularity derives from relatively easy to read it is; it also has a large ecosystem of libraries, allowing you to get real work done faster.

 # Differences to C